defritz/personal-blog/README.md

 - Asset bundling using Webpack

 ## Development
-Local development can be performed by changing the baseurl in config.toml to "/" and deploying by running *npm start*.

 New posts added to /site/content/post will be automatically picked up by the post-summary.html template.

+Changes can be verified by deploying locally using `npm start`.